-A daughter-in-law of Mr. Baldridge is employed as an Attorney at Viasat.
-She earned an aggregate of approximately \$131,200 in base salary and bonus during fiscal year 2020, and participates in our equity award and benefit programs.
+Mr. Baldridge has two daughters-in-law that are employed at Viasat.
+One daughter-in law is employed as an Attorney.
+She earned an aggregate of approximately \$153,600 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.
+The other daughter-in law is employed as a Program Manager.
+She earned an aggregate of approximately \$130,200 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.
+Mr. Baldridge's son is a Regulatory and Policy Analyst at Viasat.
+He earned an aggregate of approximately \$122,200 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.

 A brother of Mr. Dankberg is employed as a Director of Information Systems at Viasat.
-He earned approximately \$166,500 in base salary during fiscal year 2020, and participates in our benefit programs.
+He earned approximately \$166,500 in base salary during fiscal year 2022, and participates in our benefit programs.
 Mr. Dankberg's son is a Media Operations Director at Viasat.
-He earned an aggregate of approximately \$284,000 in base salary and bonus during fiscal year 2020, and participates in our equity award and benefit programs.
+He earned an aggregate of approximately \$401,000 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.

-A brother of Mark Miller is employed as a Systems Design Engineer at Viasat.
-He earned an aggregate of approximately \$401,200 in base salary and bonus during fiscal year 2020, and participates in our equity award and benefit programs.
+A brother of Mark Miller is employed as the President, Government Systems at Viasat.
+He earned an aggregate of approximately \$2,422,100 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.
 Mr. Miller's son is a Software Engineer at Viasat.
-He earned an aggregate of approximately \$183,100 in base salary and bonus during fiscal year 2020, and participates in our equity award and benefit programs.

-A brother-in-law of Harvey White is employed as a Business Systems Analyst at Viasat.
-He earned an aggregate of approximately \$156,600 in base salary and bonus during fiscal year 2020, and participates in our equity award and benefit programs.
+He earned an aggregate of approximately \$248,200 in base salary, bonus and equity compensation during fiscal year 2022, and participates in our benefit programs.